-It was during one of the periods of Welsh ascendancy that the first eisteddfod was held here, in 1176.
-The eisteddfod is a sort of cultural love-in, a mixture of music, poetry, prose, and celebration of Welsh customs and culture.
+It was during one of the periods of Welsh ascendancy that the first Eisteddfod was held here, in 1176.
+The Eisteddfod is a sort of cultural love-in, a mixture of music, poetry, prose, and celebration of Welsh customs and culture.
 The Welsh National Eisteddfod is now an annual event held in a different place each year.

 For several centuries preceding the advent of the railway, Cardigan was one of the busiest shipping ports in Wales; busier than even Swansea or Cardiff.
 Times have changed, and the bustle is now centred around Cardigan's historic Guidhall, now a market place.
+In front of the Guildhall stands a cannon captured at Balaclava, the Crimean War battle famous for the disastrous Charge of the Light Brigade.

-Cardigan is situated just north of the border of Pembrokeshire National Park, and the long-distance Pembrokeshire Coast National Trail begins just outside the town.
-The path can be walked in short sections for an easy introduction to this dramatically beautiful coastline.
-Nearby is St. Dogmael's Abbey, the remains of a 12th century Benedictine abbey attractively situated on a hillside.
-At St. Dogmael's the famous Sagranus Stone was found.
-The stone provided the first clues which allowed historians to decipher early Celtic written language.
-The Stone can be seen at St. Thomas' Church.
+Across the river is St Dogmael's, with its 12th-century Benedictine abbey ruins attractively situated on a hillside.
+At St Dogmael's the famous Sagranus Stone was found.
+The stone provided the first clues which allowed historians to decipher the early Celtic written language.
+The Stone can be seen at St Thomas' Church.
 In the adjacent churchyard is a memorial to shipwrecked sailors.

-Opposite the abbey is Y Felin, a working watermill where you can buy fresh-ground flours.
-At Cilgerran is the Welsh Wildlife Centre, 300 acres of River Teifi marshland set aside as a low-impact way to allow visitors to study local wildlife species in their natural habitat.
+Opposite the abbey is Y Felin, a historic working watermill where you can buy fresh-ground flours.
+A bit further afield at Cilgerran is the Welsh Wildlife Centre, 300 acres of River Teifi marshland set aside as a low-impact way to allow visitors to study local wildlife species in their natural habitat.
 The Centre hosts talks, nature walks, demonstrations, and lectures for visitors.

-Wales, SA43 1LD
+Address: Cardigan, Ceredigion, Dyfed, Wales, SA43 1LD

 Attraction Type: Town